Sannith2601/J/README.md

 # Malware-Detection-Using-Machine-Learning-in-Android
-Android Malware Detection Using Machine Learning Project with Source Code and Documents Plus Video Explanation
+Android Malware Detection Using Machine Learning Project with Source Code

 ### Abstract :
 Android is the world's most popular and widely used operating system for mobile smartphones today.
 One